-- Grades may be adjusted up if group members state that one member took on a disproportionate amount of work (up to +5%). - Grades may be adjusted down if group members state that one member did less than other members of the group (up to -5%). - Grades may be adjusted down if a group member misses deadlines or does not complete tasks agreed to (up to -20%).
+- Grades may be adjusted up if group members state that one member did more than their share of the work (up to +5%). - Grades may be adjusted down if group members state that one member did less than other members of the group (up to -5%). - Grades may be adjusted down if a group member misses deadlines or does not complete tasks agreed to (up to -100%).